 Note that no cash or personal checks are accepted by mail.
 Only business checks, cashier’s checks, or money orders may be sent.
 Checks and money orders should be made out to Arizona Department of Public Safety.

 Police reports may also be requested in person at the DPS office at 2102 West Encanto Boulevard, Phoenix.
 The office is open from 8 am to 5 pm Monday through Friday and closed on state holidays.
 Cash, business checks, and money orders (but not credit or debit cards) are accepted for in-person requests.

 If an accident occurred on a city or county road, the law enforcement agency that investigated the accident will have the report.

 In Chandler, you can request a police report using this form.
-The cost is $5 plus 15 cents per page for each page over 35.
-However, there is no charge for people listed as victims.
+The cost is $5 plus 15¢ per page for each page over 35.
+There is no charge for people listed as victims.
 Payment may be made by cash, check, or money order.
 The normal processing time is 7 to 10 business days.

 You can also see a Chandler accident report online at this site.
 You’ll need to know the date of the accident AND the report number in order to view the report.

 Here are some things to look for when you’re reading a police report:

 - Start by reading the narrative section of the report.
 This will tell the “story” of the accident in chronological order and will include statements made by witnesses.
 The narrative will give you an overview of the accident (as seen by the police) and help you understand other parts of the report.